Home

 Isaiah 48:1-2

 Likewise many today call themselves the body of Christ, claim they were bought, swear by the name of the LORD of Israel, but not in truth, nor in righteousness.
-For They were not bought and saying "Lord, Lord," will not help them in the time of their condemnation.
+For They were not bought and saying "Lord, Lord, haven't we..." will not help them in the time of their condemnation.
 For the death of Christ was for His people, a specific people, and it was not for the purpose of being ruler of the unsaved, it was to allow Him to rule in the hearts of the Elect.
 To establish a new rule that was different from the one 'we' were under when we were in bondage to sin and held captive of the strong task master, Satan.
-He came to set up a different Kingdom from the one all men are ruled over by Satan.
+He came to set up a different Kingdom from the one that all men are ruled over by Satan.
 And He didn't come for everyone, but to redeem "His People" (Matthew 1:21).

-One might say then, 'but the wording of 2nd Peter clearly says these false prophets are denying the Lord that bought them, and thus bring upon themselves swift destruction.'
+One might then retort, 'but the wording of 2nd Peter clearly says these false prophets are denying the Lord that bought them, and thus bring upon themselves swift destruction.'
 Am I contradicting these scriptures?
 Not at all.
-For God is speaking of 'them' as those coming in to be part of the Church, professing Christ who bought them.
-Thus the "them" is these false teachers of the Church, who profess to be bought, and yet deny Him.
-That is the only way to understand this passage coherently and in harmony with all of scripture.
+For God is speaking of 'them' as those coming in to be part of the church whom the Lord has bought, and they are professing Christ who they say bought them.
+Thus the "them" is these false teachers of the church who profess to be bought, and yet in practice deny Him.
+Even as the examples I have already given.
+Like a messenger of Satan appearing as a messenger of light.
+When God addresses the church, He addresses the whole church as one, both good vessels and bad.
+He says do this and live, do this and die.
+Consider what God says to the seven churches of Asia.
+He declares to the Messenger of the church of Ephesus that he's done some good things, but he's done many things that if he doesn't repent of, He will be condemned and judged.
+These are truly messages addressed to all the messengers of all churches, good or bad, down throughout time, and this signified by the number seven to be the "complete" or universal church.

 Acts 20:28

 Looking at the context of 2nd Peter bears this out.
-You'll note that Peter urges the Church in the preceding chapter (verse 10) to make their calling and election sure, and then throughout chapter 2 speaks of those in the external Covenant Church who are professing Christians, but are not truly saved.
+You'll note that Peter urges the church in the preceding chapter (verse 10) to make their calling and election sure, and then throughout chapter 2 speaks of those in the external Covenant church who are professing Christians, but are not truly saved.

 2 Peter 2:20-22